metasfresh/metasfresh-documentation/_appdictionary_collection/EN/design_guide_windows_webui.md

 * If a column is a filter, the field for it should be displayed in grid view;
 * If a list contains more than 10 entries, it should be changed into a search field;
 * The Client (mandant) should nor be displayed in a grid view;
-* Any new field should be translated in German and English
+* Any new field should be translated in German and English;
-* Organization should be the last field displayed in grid view
+* Organization should be the last field displayed in grid view;
-* In the advanced edit view of a subtab, the Organization and Client should be the last 2 fields displayed
+* In the advanced edit view of a subtab, the Organization and Client should be the last 2 fields displayed.